Get out of chronic wrist pain and get back to your life

 The torn rope is now nearly dismantled with several pieces of duct tape all along the torn pieces

-How do I stop the cycle then??
+How do I stop the cycle ??

 The book cover of The Wrist Tendonitis Reset guide